DMParker1/METF-mapping/TAGGING.md

 # Tagging Scheme for METF-mapping

 This repository documents the METF mapping program — its origins, methods, outputs, and context.
-The goal is to provide context into how METF happened, what came before it, what has come after it.
 Version tags mark meaningful narrative or content milestones, not every minor change.

 ---